AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Run using solvers

-We can use a state-of-the-art solver [Gurobi](https://www.gurobi.com/) or a well-known open-source solver [Scip](https://scipopt.org/) to solve the graph maxcut problem.
+We can use a state-of-the-art solver [Gurobi](https://www.gurobi.com/) or a well-known open-source solver [SCIP](https://scipopt.org/) to solve the graph maxcut problem.
 Gurobi should be installed and its license is required.
-Scip should also be installed if you choose it.
+SCIP should also be installed if you choose it.

 ```
 python gurobi.py